The Wonders of Buddhist Ritual Implements (Saturday, Feburary 18 – Friday, March 31, 2023)

 Nezu Museum

 - The Buddhist art works collected by Nezu Kaichirō, Sr. (1860–1940) form one of the pillars of the Nezu Museum collection.
 Examples of Gandharan and Chinese stone sculpture from his collection appear in the Entrance Hall.
-Gallery 3 features sculptures of three devas including Taishaku-ten (Śakra) and Bishamon-ten (Vaiśravaṇa).
+Gallery 3 presents wooden Buddhist sculptures created in Japan in the style of the early Kamakura period, about the thirteenth century.

 Nezu Museum